Viren-Patil/TCP_Chatroom_GUI/README.md

 If you did everything alright then the application should run just fine.

-For trying out at your own end, open 2 different client connections, means run:
+For trying out at your own end, open 2 different client connections, i.e. run:
 ```
 python client_gui.py 12000
 ```
 two times on different terminals and enter with different names to be able to experience chat between 2 people.

-The application supports upto 15-20 client connections at a time.
+The application supports upto 10-15 client connections at a time.
 Not been tested for more than 20 connections.

-To chat with your friends, you run the server and do the port forwarding using ngrok and give the *client_gui.py* file to your friends and make them run it in their systems as explained in [Running the client](#running-the-client)
+To chat with your friends, you run the server and do the port forwarding using ngrok and give the [edited](#edit-the-client-code) *client_gui.py* file to your friends and make them run it in their systems as explained in [Running the client](#running-the-client)

 ## Built With